Amazon HQ2: Finalists

 Some of the finalists used their Amazon proposals to attract investments from other multinational corporations.

 Amazon representatives began tours of its finalist cities in late February.
 Bidding cities also signed non-disclosure agreements with Amazon for the duration of the bid process. although the NDA did not prevent disclosure of financial incentives that cities have offered.
 By May 2018, Amazon representatives had visited the 20 finalist cities.
-In September 2018, Bezos promised a decision by the end of the year.

-On November 4, 2018, The Washington Post and The Wall Street Journal reported that several finalists were in advanced talks with Amazon over the HQ2 decision, including the potential choosing of Crystal City in Northern Virginia.
-Amazon Director of Economic Development Mike Grella wrote on Twitter that the leaker responsible for informing the newspapers was violating a non-disclosure agreement.
-Grella also criticized media outlets for speculating on the winning bid for HQ2 based on the travel patterns of Amazon CEO Jeff Bezos, who owns The Washington Post.
+In early November 2018, the likelihood of Crystal City being chosen as the winning bid was leaked to the press, which Amazon states was in violation of the non-disclosure agreement; the travel patterns of Jeff Bezos also led to speculation that Crystal City would be chosen.

 Winning bids

 The selections of New York City and Northern Virginia for the HQ2 sites were confirmed on November 13, 2018.
-In Amazon's announcement, a joint press release was presented by the Northern Virginia bidders that Amazon's HQ2 neighborhood location would officially be renamed "National Landing", which encompasses not only Crystal City but also the nearby areas of Pentagon City and Potomac Yard.
+As part of the announcement, "National Landing" was chosen as the new name for the neighborhood of HQ2 in Northern Virginia; it encompasses Crystal City, Pentagon City, and Potomac Yard.
 Amazon also announced that it would employ 5,000 people at a new Operations Center of Excellence in Nashville, Tennessee.